-In May 2023, the Company completed a brokered private placement for C\$7 million and issued 2,982,049 units at a price of C\$2.35 per unit.
-Each unit consists of one subordinate voting share and one-half of one share purchase warrant.
-The proceeds were used to fund the Company's 2023 exploration program and Corporate overhead.
+In April and May 2024, the Company completed a brokered private placement and a non-brokered private placement that raised in aggregate gross proceeds of C8.7 million and issued 13,416,333 units at a price of C\$0.65 per unit.
+Each unit consists of one subordinate voting share and one share purchase warrant.
+The proceeds are to be used to fund the Company's 2024 exploration program and corporate overhead.